How To Get Rid of Gnats in Plants Using Dish Soap

 Spray gnat-infested plants all over thoroughly.
 Make sure to get all the foliage, including the underbelly of the leaves—this is where most pests tend to hide.

-3. Spray Regularly Until No Gnats Remain
+3. Repeat Weekly Until No Gnats Remain

 4. Add Soap to Your Regular Watering